Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    toward the end of the CSM 1.2 upgrade, UANs will stop registering themselves on CMN and will receive new IPs on the CAN/CHN network below.
 This process is described in more detail in [UAN Migration](#uan-migration).

+   Pivoting the pre-1.2 CAN to the new CMN allows administrative traffic (already on the pre-1.2 CAN) to remain as-is while moving standard user traffic to a new site-routable network (CAN / CHN).

 1. Customer Access Network (CAN) / Customer High-speed Network (CHN)

    For user traffic only (e.g. users running and monitoring jobs), CSM 1.2 allows you to pick one of two networks:

-      - Customer Access Network (CAN): this is a new network (VLAN6 in switches) that runs over the management network.
+      - Customer Access Network (CAN) \[Recommended\]: this is a new network (VLAN6 in switches) that runs over the management network.
 This network must not be confused with pre-1.2 CAN, which was a monolithic network that allowed both user and administrative traffic, was configured as VLAN7 in switches, and is now renamed to CMN.
 The new CAN allows only user traffic.

-      - Customer High-speed Network (CHN): this is a new network (VLAN5 in switches) that runs over the high-speed fabric.
+      - Customer High-speed Network (CHN) \[CSM 1.2 Tech Preview\]: this is a new network (VLAN5 in switches) that runs over the high-speed fabric.

    You must only pick either the new CAN or CHN, but not both.
+Please note that CHN is a tech preview in CSM 1.2, and the new CAN is the recommended upgrade.
 The rest of the installation guide will provide you with options for configuring either the new CAN or CHN.

-Pivoting the pre-1.2 CAN to the new CMN allows administrative traffic (already on the pre-1.2 CAN) to remain as-is while moving standard user traffic to a new site-routable network.

 ### UAN migration

-Certain steps are taken in order to minimize disruption to UANs during the CSM 1.2 upgrade process:
+Certain steps are taken in order to minimize disruption to UANs during the CSM 1.2 upgrade process.
+Please read these steps carefully and follow any recommendations and warnings to minimize disruptions to user activity.
+Note that these steps apply to all types of application nodes and not just UANs -- the term "UAN" just happens to be more commonly used and understood when referring to user activity.

 1. During the upgrade, the switch `1.2 Preconfig` will not remove UAN ports from the CMN VLAN (the pre-1.2 CAN), allowing UANs to retain their existing IPs during the CSM 1.2 upgrade process.
 Traffic to and from UANs will still flow through CMN, but